 There might have been a problem uploading the items, or the device might have lost its Internet connection before the items were done uploading.

 Note: Keep in mind that it takes time for files to upload and download.
 Make sure your files have finished uploading before checking other devices for the files.
 To learn what you can do to help files sync as quickly as possible, see Maximize upload and download speed.

 If someone stops sharing files or folders with you, they'll be removed from your Shared list.
 If you want to access the items, ask the owner to share them with you again.

 The recent list can help you find documents that you've opened recently from anywhere in your OneDrive.
-Go to the OneDrive website and tap or click Recent in the left pane.
+Go to the OneDrive website, or the OneDrive mobile app, and tap or click Recent in the left pane.

 Try this if you have Windows 8.1 or Windows RT 8.1.